drekka/Alchemic/README.md

     github "drekka/alchemic" > 1.0

-Then if you have not already included other dependenies, use this:

-`carthage bootstrap`

-Or:

-`carthage update`

-This should download Alchemic from this repository and compile it and it's dependencies into the  **<project-dir>/Carthage/Build/iOS/** directory.
-You can then include these frameworks into your project the same way you would add any other framework.
+Then run either the **bootstrap** or **update** carthage commands to download Alchemic from and compile it and it's dependencies into the  **<project-dir>/Carthage/Build/iOS/** directory.
+You can then include the frameworks into your project the same way you would add any other framework.

-*Note: You will need to ensure that all of these frameworks are added to your project and copied to the __Frameworks__ directory in your app.*

 Framework | Description
 --- | ---